sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

 5. The warnings can be temporarily disabled or permanently disabled through a settings UI.

 ### Primitives
 Each primitive inherits from `aod.schema.Primitive` and include a specific set of validators (discussed below).
-Primitives in *italics* are Containers that hold other primitives (subclasses of `aod.schema.primitives.Container`).
+Primitives in *italics* are Containers that hold other primitives (subclasses of `aod.schema.Container`).
 They map to H5T_COMPOUND so can only hold valid primitive types (boolean, date, duration, file, integer, number, text).

 |Name|Matlab|Python| Description|
 |----|------|--------|------------|